hoodiehq/editorial/documents/Twitter-process.md

 Sign up for Trello and request membership to our board [Trello board @Hoodie](https://trello.com/b/4GsMspPl/hoodie.)

 2. ##Propose Content
-Propose content by adding a card to the defined lists together with a proposed date and time for the content.
+Propose content, let us know of events that our community is welcome to by adding a card to the defined lists together with a proposed date and time for the content.